Michael-DTran/React-Domain/README.md

 ![stg1 3](https://github.com/Michael-DTran/React-Domain/assets/112426094/8e043e92-7105-4389-9188-97b39a1bb7d7)

 The react app should start up on a seperate window.
 This is what I will be deploying on the S3 website.
 You can close this window afterwards.
-Bundle all of the files together so they can be deployed in a production environment

 ![stg1 4](https://github.com/Michael-DTran/React-Domain/assets/112426094/b0d2e2ad-cbec-4c66-917f-92a0a3b4e0dd)

+Bundle all of the files together so they can be deployed in a production environment.
 ```npm run build```
 press 'y' if prompted